SlexAxton/css-colorguard/README.md

 ## The Output

-You'll get an object back (json if you're doing the command line) that has warnings, as well as some additional color stats.
+You'll get warnings back (as an object via js or if the format is set to `json`), as well as some additional color stats.
 Those are just for fun or whatever.

 ```json